Dactylosporangium aurantiacum

 Dactylosporangium aurantiacum is a Gram-positive soil-based actinobacterium in the family Micromonosporaceae.
 Like all Dactylosporangium species, aurantiacum is aerobic and mesophilic.

 One subspecies, hamdenesis, produces a number of 18-membered macrolide antibiotics called tiacumicins as a byproduct of fermentation.
-One of these, tiacumicin B, commonly known as fidaxomicin, has narrow-spectrum bacteriocidal action against Gram-positive anaerobic bacteria, including Clostridium difficile.
+One of these, tiacumicin B, commonly known as fidaxomicin, has narrow-spectrum bacteriocidal action against Gram-positive anaerobic bacteria, including Clostridioides difficile.